dcragusa/PythonMorsels/record_calls/record_calls.md

 This week I'd like you to write a decorator function that will record the number of times a function is called.

-Your decorator function should be called record_calls and it'll work like this:
+Your decorator function should be called `record_calls` and it'll work like this:

     @record_calls
     def greet(name):
         """Greet someone by their name."""
         print(f"Hello {name}")

-That record_calls-decorated greet function will now have a call_count attribute that keeps track of the number of times it was called:
+That `record_calls`-decorated greet function will now have a `call_count` attribute that keeps track of the number of times it was called:

     >>> greet("Trey")
     Hello Trey